This document will provides instructions for the GenoPred pipeline. It covers the following topics:

 A little about Snakemake

-There is full documentation of snakemake here, but in this section I will give a brief overview and outline a few commands that are particularly useful.
+There is full documentation of Snakemake here, but in this section I will give a brief overview and outline a few commands that are particularly useful.

 Snakemake is a python based pipeline tool.
-It contains lists of rules - Each rule is like a set of instructions, telling snakemake to create certain outputs given certain inputs.
+It contains lists of rules - Each rule is like a set of instructions, telling Snakemake to create certain outputs given certain inputs.
 If the user requests an output, Snakemake will run all the rules that are needed to create that output.

-Useful snakemake options
+Useful Snakemake options

-Here are some useful snakemake options/commands to run the pipeline:
+Here are some useful Snakemake options/commands to run the pipeline:

 --use-conda